-Audio is in the player at the bottom of this page.
+Audio is also in the player at the bottom of this page.

 Programs notes (below) are from Dan Roberts at http://www.outfarpress.com/shortwave.shtml

-This weeks show features stories from SPANISH NATIONAL RADIO, RADIO HAVANA CUBA, the VOICE OF RUSSIA, and NHK WORLD RADIO JAPAN, RADIO SPUTNIK, and SPANISH NATIONAL RADIO.
+This weeks show features stories from RADIO DEUTSCHE-WELLE, RADIO HAVANA CUBA, NHK WORLD RADIO JAPAN, RADIO SPUTNIK, and SPANISH NATIONAL RADIO.

 Recent shows are in the player at the very bottom, and text summaries from last week and earlier are in the archive.